You know, the question I keep getting asked over the week, oh, you got to help Trump.

 It was just me and Sean late at night.

-I leaned over and I whispered in his ear, Sean, I'm against the war in Iraq.
+I leaned over and I whispered in his ear, Sean, I'm against the war in Iran.

-So Alec Baldwin one day won it was trying out at my ex-wife station in New York to be a talk show host.
+So Alec Baldwin one day was trying out at my ex-wife station in New York to be a talk show host.

-And that's the ex-wife because I'm not there anymore.
+And it's the ex-wife because I'm not there anymore.

 He walked out of the studio and quit that night.